Authored by John Clemons, MESA Marketing Committee Chair, based on an interview with Khris Kammer, MESA Knowledge Committee Chair.

 Everyone that uses the model will speak a common language.
 Whether it’s solution providers, manufacturing companies, end users, analysts, engineering companies, or whomever, by using the model, they will have a common language and a common understanding of the Smart Manufacturing landscape.

 This really is a great time to be in manufacturing.
-There’s There are new technologies.
-There’s new business models.
-There’s excitement about manufacturing from the C-suite on down like we’ve never seen before, and there’s more people talking about manufacturing than we’ve ever seen before.
+There are new technologies.
+There are new business models.
+There’s excitement about manufacturing from the C-suite on down like we’ve never seen before, and there are more people talking about manufacturing than we’ve ever seen before.

 The new MESA Smart Manufacturing model is looking to build on that excitement.
 It will help point the way to the future and give everyone a framework for truly understanding the value of Smart Manufacturing.
 It’s a good day to be in manufacturing and the new MESA model will point the way to an even brighter future.